mortie/tlsproxy/README.md

 		}
 	}

-Here's an example withouut redirectFrom, for completeness' sake:
+Here's an example without redirectFrom, for completeness' sake:

 	[
 		{